 First, you should strive to achieve the corrections with the minimum expenditure of time, effort and stone/diamond plate, and while wasting the minimum amount of steel.
 I am not saying work hard or work fast, but rather to work efficiently.

 Second, you should work carefully to avoid creating new problems while attempting to fix existing ones.
 This is why you need a plan, one that will vary a little with each chisel, to guide you in working efficiently and carefully.
-Remember, double work takes more than twice the effort, and often wastes lots of expensive steel.
+Remember, double work takes more than twice the effort and time, and often wastes a lot more expensive steel.